eturino/key_set.py/README.md

 ### `intersect(other)`

-Returns a new KeySet with the intersection (A ∩ B) of both Sets.
+Returns a new KeySet with the intersection (A ∩ B) of both Sets: a set that contains the elements included in both sets.

+### `union(other)`

+Returns a new KeySet with the union (A ∩ B) of both Sets: a set that contains the elements in any of the sets.

 ### `includes(element)`